vtnerd/MaidSafe-Network-Filesystem/docs/posix_api.md

 - **GetContainers(RetrieveContainerVersion, AsyncResult<std::vector<ContainerInfo>>)**
   - Request the list of nested (child) Containers.
   - AsyncResult is given handles that represent the child containers.
 The ordering in the vector is unspecified.
-- **OpenContainer(std::string, ModifyContainerVersion, AsyncResult<PosixContainer>)**
+- **OpenContainer(ContainerInfo, AsyncResult<PosixContainer>)**
-  - Make a request to open a container at the specified key.
+  - Make a request to open a container refereneced by the ContainerInfo handle.
-  - AsyncResult is given the nested Container with the specified name.
+  - AsyncResult is given the nested Container referenced by the ContainerInfo.
   - Faster than the overload that takes a `std::string, ContainerVersion` because the network addresses are stored in the ContainerInfo object.
 - **OpenContainer(std::string, ModifyContainerVersion, AsyncResult<PosixContainer>)**
   - Make a request to open a container at the specified key.
   - AsyncResult is given the nested Container with the specified name.
-  - Slower than the overload that takes a ContainerInfo object, since that object has to be found first.
+  - Slower than the overload that takes a `ContainerInfo` object, since that object has to be found first.
 - **DeleteContainer(std::string, RetrieveContainerVersion, AsyncResult<ContainerVersion>)**
   - Make a request to delete the Container at the specified key.
-  - Fails if a BLob is stored at the key.
+  - Fails if a Blob is stored at the key.
   - AsyncResult is given the new version stored with an empty key.
-- **GetBlobs(RetreieveContainerVersion, AsyncResult<std::vector<Blob>>)**
+- **GetBlobs(RetrieveContainerVersion, AsyncResult<std::vector<Blob>>)**
   - Request the list of Blobs.
   - AsyncResult is given handles to the Blob objects that can be used to read the contents.
 The ordering in the vector is unspecified.
 - **CreateLocalBlob()**